Skip to main content

-At Sana, a luxury rehab center nestled in Stowe, Vermont, we support clients through the process of quitting alcohol with services such as medically-supervised detox, mental health retreats, and evidence based treatment methods.
+At Sana at Stowe, we help you overcome alcohol and depression with medically-supervised detox, mental health retreats, and evidence based treatment methods.
 For those experiencing depression after quitting drinking, these supports provide essential tools for building resilience and recovery.

 Why Does Depression Arise After Quitting Drinking?

-The feeling of being depressed after drinking or especially depression after quitting drinking may seem contradictory—shouldn’t quitting improve mental health?
+The feeling of being depressed after drinking may seem contradictory.
+Shouldn’t quitting improve mental health?
 While sobriety does lead to a healthier lifestyle, initial emotional hurdles are common due to several reasons:

-- Alcohol’s Impact on Brain Chemistry: Alcohol affects neurotransmitters like dopamine and serotonin, which are linked to mood regulation.
-Over time, alcohol disrupts the brain’s natural production and balance of these chemicals.
+1. Alcohol’s Impact on Brain Chemistry: Alcohol consumption affects neurotransmitters like dopamine and serotonin, which are linked to mood regulation.
+Over time, heavy drinking and alcohol dependence disrupt the brain’s natural production and balance of these chemicals.
 When a person stops drinking, the brain needs time to adjust, and this adjustment period can lead to mood swings and depressive symptoms.

-- Psychological Withdrawal: Aside from physical withdrawal, quitting alcohol can lead to an emotional withdrawal period.
-For individuals who used alcohol to manage stress, anxiety, or other mental health issues, adjusting to a life without alcohol can feel daunting and trigger emotional lows.
+2. Psychological Withdrawal: Aside from physical withdrawal, quitting alcohol can lead to an emotional withdrawal period.
+If you drink to manage stress, anxiety, or other mental health issues, life without alcohol can feel daunting and trigger emotional lows.

-- Addressing Underlying Issues: Alcohol can serve as a coping mechanism for underlying issues such as past trauma, anxiety, or even undiagnosed bipolar disorder.
+3. Addressing Underlying Issues: Alcohol can serve as a coping mechanism for underlying issues such as childhood trauma, anxiety, or even undiagnosed bipolar disorder.
 As these issues emerge during recovery, it’s normal to feel depression after stopping drinking as unresolved emotional challenges resurface.
+It is important to understand how trauma and addiction are often linked and how to overcome it and heal.

 Symptoms of Depression After Quitting Drinking